top of page

 Basil oil is very common in the world of Western cuisine.
 It is typically used as a garnish to enhance the aroma of dishes.

 For making basil oil, it's best to use a mild-tasting oil.
-I used canola oil this time, as its neutral flavor won't overpower the basil's aroma.
+I used canola oil this time, as its neutral flavour won't overpower the basil's aroma.
 In addition to basil, herbs like chives, thyme, and oregano can also be used to make herb oils.
 The finished product can be stored in the refrigerator, but keep in mind that the colour and aroma of the herb oils will gradually dissipate over time.
-It's generally recommended to use herb oil made from fresh herbs within two to three weeks for the best flavor and quality.
+It's generally recommended to use herb oil made from fresh herbs within two to three weeks for the best flavour and quality.

 Ingredients